This article reproduces the volatility-forecasting application of Li,

 (prewhiten = -1, equivalent to Ox

-bootstrap replications throughout — matching the call signature in
+bootstrap replications.
+These settings match the call signature in the

 L_jnj <- sapply(models, function(m) qlike(llq2022_jnj[[m]], llq2022_jnj$rv))